Support Page Content

-For more information or to register you may contact the Office of Graduate Studies at (916) 278-6470.
+For more information or to register you may contact the Office of Graduate Studies on our Zoom line.

 Students are required to attend a minimum of one workshop.
-We encourage those that have a draft of their thesis to bring it to the workshop.
 Please RSVP 24 hours in advance.
-Give your full legal name (as it appears on your academic records), the session you wish to attend and a telephone number where you can be reached.
+Give your full legal or preferred name (as it appears on your academic records), the session you wish to attend, and your email address for a Zoom invitation.

 Templates & Guides